matrix-org/synapse/docs/usage/administration/database_maintenance_tools.md

 This blog post by Jackson Chen explains how to use many of the tools listed on this page: https://jacksonchen666.com/posts/2022-12-03/14-33-00/
-This blog post by Victor Berger is from 2020 & outdated, so please only use as light reference https://levans.fr/shrink-synapse-database.html
+This blog post by Victor Berger is from 2020 & outdated, so please only use as light reference: https://levans.fr/shrink-synapse-database.html

 # List of useful tools and scripts for maintenance Synapse database: